 They don’t actually see the price increase strategy through.

-So making a decision to stop promoting, stop sharing, extend the price increase due date before you even got to the last 3 or 4 days is silly decision-making.
+Most of your sales are going to happen in that last week (probably in the last 48 hours before that price increase), so making a decision to stop promoting, stop sharing, or extend the price increase due date before you even get to the last three or four days is silly decision-making.

 That’s a mindset thing.
 Make sure that you’re getting support to see that promotional plan through.